Quickest Inference of Network Cascades with Noisy Information: Results

-There are several network and cascade models that are arguably more realistic than the ones we study in this paper; we discuss these in more detail in Section \ref{subsec:discussion}.
+There are several network and cascade models that are arguably more realistic than the ones we study in this paper; see for instance \cite{cascades_review, configuration_model, random_geometric_graphs, BA99, Mah92,BA99,BRST01}.
 However, even for the simple networks and cascade dynamics we consider, we expect that an exact characterization of optimal source estimators is mathematically intractable.
-The reason for this is that we may interpret the problem of source estimation as a {\it sequential multi-hypothesis testing problem}, as described in Section \ref{subsec:model}.
-In the two-hypothesis case, the optimal test is known to be the {\it sequential probability ratio test} (SPRT), which is a relatively simple procedure that tracks the cumulative log-likelihood ratio over time and stops when it achieves a particular threshold \cite{wald1948}.
+The reason for this is that we may interpret the problem of source estimation as a {\it sequential multi-hypothesis testing problem}, where different hypotheses correspond to different potential sources.
+In the two-hypothesis case, the optimal hypothesis test is known to be the {\it sequential probability ratio test} (SPRT), which is a relatively simple procedure that tracks the cumulative log-likelihood ratio over time and stops when it achieves a particular threshold \cite{wald1948}.
 When there are more than two hypotheses, the optimal test has a complicated form and is difficult to analyze \cite{baum_veeravalli_optimal}.
 To carry out a tractable analysis, we therefore characterize optimal source estimators in {\it asymptotic regimes}, where the number of possible source vertices -- in other words, the size of the candidate set -- tends to infinity.
-Formally, we consider a {\it sequence} of candidate sets and study asymptotic properties of optimal estimators when the size of the candidate set grows large, as detailed in the following assumption.
+Formally, we consider a {sequence} of candidate sets and study asymptotic properties of optimal estimators when the size of the candidate set grows large.
+As we shall see, the analysis of optimal estimators depends not only on the \emph{size} of the candidate set, but also its topology.
+For instance, if two vertices in the candidate set are adjacent, there is a lot of overlap in the set of potential infections caused by each vertex.
+Hence it takes more effort and information to decide between the two vertices.
+On the other extreme, if two vertices in the candidate set are very far apart, it takes comparatively less effort to distinguish between them.
+One can therefore imagine that a \emph{worst-case} candidate set is one where all vertices are as close to each other as possible.
+This idea is formally captured in the following assumption.

 \begin{assumption} We assume the sequence of candidate sets $\{V_n \}_n$ satisfies the following: \begin{enumerate} \item For all positive integers $n$, $V_n \subset V$ and $|V_n | = n$; \item There is a designated vertex $v_0 \in V$ and a sequence of integers $\{r_n \}_n$ such that for all positive integers $n$,